-Funding: Funding for the harbor commission operating budget is currently provided by: 1) private and commercial mooring fees, town-owned dockage, and outhaul fees; 2) beach permits; 3) leases of town-owned waterfront property; 4) investment income; 5) fines; 6) occasional specific or non-specific grants or subsidies from the town and from other public and private funding sources.
+Funding: Funding for the harbor commission is currently provided by: 1) private and commercial mooring fees, town-owned dockage, and outhaul fees; 2) beach permits; 3) leases of town-owned waterfront property; 4) investment income; 5) fines; 6) occasional specific or non-specific grants or subsidies from the town and from other public and private funding sources.
+Under the 2011 ordinance, commission revenues are dividedbetween harbor management and capital facilities improvement, with the latter account going into the town's capital facilities accounts fund.
 Presently the commission develops and submits its budget recommendations to the town council for council approval.
 Under the 2011 ordinance the executive director, with input from the commission, develops the harbor commission budget and submits it to the town administrator for approval by the town council.
+The capital facilities improvement account eventually goes, via the town council, to the annual financial town meeting.